2008–09 Belgian Cup: Results

 In the first two rounds, teams from the provincial leagues and promotion division played each other.
 In the third round, teams from the third division joined in.
 Round four was the starting point for the teams from the second division.
 After the fifth round, only 14 teams remained.

 Round 6

-Teams from the Jupiler Pro League entered the competition at this stage.
+Teams from the Belgian First Division 2008–09Jupiler Pro League entered the competition at this stage.
 Teams from the first division were seeded and couldn't meet each other, except for the newly promoted teams, Kortrijk and Tubize, who did not belong to this seeded group.

 Apart from the 18 teams directly qualified, 14 other teams had qualified through winning in the fifth round: